 - 1. This section lists the instructions that an official (normally the Field Judge or Line Judge) gives to the ball persons before the game.
 Under some circumstances it may be appropriate to delay the kickoff until this is done.
 Under circumstances that are clearly due to the home team's mismanagement, it also may be appropriate to penalise the home team (Rule 3-4-1-b). - 2.
 Introduce yourself to the ball persons before the game.
-Note their names.
-Stress to them the importance of their job. - 3.
+Note or record their names.
+Stress to them the importance of their job.
+Continually praise and thank them, particularly when they do something quickly and promptly. § - 3.
 Appoint one ball person to be responsible for each sideline.
 In addition each ball person should be made responsible for the end line to their left (when facing the field) in field goal and try situations. - 4.
 Instruct the ball persons that if the ball becomes dead out of bounds, or in bounds outside the nine-yard marks, they are to give a ball as quickly as possible to the nearest requesting official.
 Normally, on an incomplete pass this will be the wing official and on other plays the deep wing official.
 If the dead ball goes out of bounds, or is dead because of an incomplete pass, the ball person should then retrieve it.
 If the dead ball is in bounds the ball person should wait with the Coverer until it is no longer required and then take it off the field. - 5.
 Instruct the ball persons that they must keep up with the play at all times, normally staying near the position of the wing official on their side of the field.
 On each play, they should start just to the Team A side of the wing official or one-third of the way between the wing official and deep wing official.
+Instruct the ball person at all times to stay further out of bounds than the nearest official. § - 6.
+Instruct the ball persons that on field goal and try attempts, the one responsible for that end line should place their ball at the foot of a goal post and take position well behind the posts in order to recover the ball after the kick. - 7.
+Instruct the ball persons that in inclement weather or field conditions they must ensure that their ball is kept dry and clean.
+It is the responsibility of game management to supply towels for this purpose. - 8.
+Inform the ball persons that they may be asked to retrieve an official's bean bag if it has been dropped some distance from the end of the play.
+Instruct them that they must never touch a bean bag without being asked to do so.